byrd-laif/soilMakers/readme.md

 [Live Blog On Matrix - Soil Seekers](https://matrix.to/#/!EwezVvVjpxKVCMIuRM:matrix.org?via=matrix.org&via=kde.org&via=converser.eu)

 ## *Vivarium Salon Circle/Programs ~ place of life*
 *Global Communities For Local Impact.
-Cross-pollinate and connect diverse opinions.*
+Cross-pollinate and connect, sharing diverse feelings about the ecological future.*

 ### [Life*Styles* For Change ~ Becoming a part of the circle of life.](./lifeStylesForChange)

-**Vivarium Salon Culture; *Art,* as the vehicle of feeling with and thinking through living in a damaged world, cultivating cultures that symbiotically heal soil to soul.** An effort to cultivate personal potential and help others do so in the process.
+**Vivarium Salon Culture; *Art,* as the vehicle of working through feelings of living in a damaged world, cultivating cultures that symbiotically heal soil to soul.**

 [Real time on Matrix; Join the conversation in the interactive **Vivarium Salon**](https://matrix.to/#/!LSpVaMCiYQehpJONFF:matrix.org?via=matrix.org&via=t2bot.io&via=stux.chat)